How to Create an Emergency Evacuation Plan That Saves Lives [+ Template]

 2. Determine your evacuation routes

-Next, you want to map out your evacuation routes.
-Your escape routes should be the quickest and safest way out of the building or location.
+Next, map out your evacuation routes.
+Your escape routes should be the quickest and safest ways out of the building or job site.
 There should be ample room for building occupants to move through the route, and it should be clear of obstacles at all times.
-If you are evacuating multiple floors, be sure to use stairwells rather than elevators, which may create delays and even malfunction and trap people in the very place they are attempting to evacuate.
+If you are evacuating multiple floors, use stairwells rather than elevators, which may create delays and even malfunction and trap people in the very place they are attempting to evacuate.
+Consult with building management to determine the fastest and safest ways out of the building.

 3. Chose an assembly point

-Once the evacuees are out of the building, they need a place to go, so you want to pick an assembly point that is safe.
+Identify a safe assembly point for employees to gather outside of the building.
 This assembly point should be at least 500 feet away from the threat.
 There should be plenty of space for everyone to gather so you can perform a head count and double-check that everyone got out safely.

 For specific emergencies where evacuation might be interrupted by the need to shelter in place, such as with an active shooter event, identify multiple areas of refuge where people can wait safely until their path is clear again.